Spread the love

 The palace is also home to the famous Kensington Gardens, which are home to many rare and exotic plants.
 Visitors can explore the gardens and take a guided tour to learn more about its fascinating history.
 The palace is a must-see for anyone visiting London.

-See also Explore the Most Epic Must-See Places in Barcelona
+See also Must-See Places in Louisiana: A Guide for Explorers

 Kensington Palace is one of London’s most iconic and historic landmarks, and is a must-see for anyone visiting the city.